Scorpion fly overview

 Scorpion fly life cycle

-Eggs are laid in the soil, and the larvae live in the soil where they scavenge in the soil and leaf litter where they eat vegetation as well as dead insects and invertebrates.
+Eggs are laid in the soil, and the larvae live in the soil where they scavenge in the soil and leaf litter eating vegetation as well as dead insects and invertebrates.
 The larvae have 3 pairs of thoracic (true) legs and 8 pairs of prolegs, so are caterpillar-like, but they loose their prolegs after the first moult.